 Clark counts as the surprising presence here, though I guess it’s not that unexpected given her musical talents.
 The playfulness often found in her music reveals itself here in a wicked mean streak that becomes more pronounced as the segment builds to a riotously fucked-up climax that somehow dares to make a joke out of childhood trauma.
 Lynskey is game throughout, juggling this mother’s desperation and love during this parental nightmare, which becomes even more feverishly unhinged at every turn.
 If this short is any indication, I hope Clark manages to be a mainstay in the horror genre: "The Birthday Party” isn’t just the standout segment in XX—it also marks the arrival of an exciting new voice that I hope we hear more from in the future.

-Co-writer Benjamin (who cut her teeth on V/H/S and Southbound) makes her own directorial debut with “Don’t Fall.”
+Co-writer Benjamin (who hatched V/H/S and Southbound) makes her own directorial debut with “Don’t Fall.”
 The leanest, meanest segment in XX, it spins a familiar, grisly tale around a quartet of hikers who trespass onto a land that’s forbidden in more ways than one.
 Not only has the local government deemed it off-limits, but some ancient, cryptic Native American markings also hint that the land is cursed.
 The group discovers this in horrifying fashion when one of them becomes possessed and starts terrorizing the others in vicious fashion.
 “Don’t Fall” arrives as a blast of kinetic energy, combining the boisterous “party gone wrong” vibe of stuff like Night of the Demons with raw, unflinching violence.
 It’s old hat, perhaps, but it’s a skillfully executed display of gore, make-up effects, and lively photography buoyed by just enough character work to leave an impression.

 Closing out XX is Karyn Kusama, rightfully withheld for the main event slot given her prominence within the genre.
 “Her Only Living Son” arguably boasts the anthology’s most intriguing segment, as it’s centered around the fragile relationship between single mother Cora (Christina Kirk) and her unruly son, Andy (Kyle Allen).
 A few days removed from his 18th birthday, Andy has grown even rebellious, if not downright sinister: at her latest meeting with school officials, she learns that he viciously tore a girl’s fingertips in a frightening incident.
 Even more disconcerting, however, is the administration’s reaction: rather than punish Andy, they suggest that his victim be removed from school.
 Bewildered, Cora listens on as they insist that her son holds too much potential, and it must be nurtured.